harsha-yuvaraj/My-Disaster-Planner/README.md

 ### Key Features

 * **Guided Workflow**: A modular wizard that walks users through each stage of planning, saving their progress along the way.
-* **Location-based Risk Analysis**: Integrates with external APIs to provide live, location-based data:
+* **Location-based Risk Analysis**: Integrates with external APIs to provide location-based data:
-    * **FEMA Flood API**: Assesses the flood risk for a user's specific address.
+    * **Google Geocoding & FEMA Flood Map API**: Converts addresses to coordinates and assesses the flood risk for a user's specific address.
-    * **Google Geocoding & Routes API**: Converts addresses to coordinates and calculates travel time to evacuation destinations.
+    * **Google Routes API**: Calculates travel time to evacuation destinations.
-* **AI-Powered Chatbot**: A Retrieval-Augmented Generation (RAG) chatbot built with LlamaIndex provides instant answers to disaster preparedness questions.
+* **AI Chatbot**: A Retrieval-Augmented Generation (RAG) chatbot built with LlamaIndex provides instant, context-aware answers to disaster preparedness questions.
 * **Florida-Specific Tailoring**: Automatically provides users in Florida with a direct link to their local county's emergency management website for the most accurate local guidance.
-* **Dynamic PDF Generation**: Creates a final, personalized PDF safety plan tailored to each user's specific needs.
+* **Dynamic PDF Generation**: Creates a final, personalized PDF disaster plan tailored to each user's specific needs.
 * **Secure Storage & Delivery**: Stores generated plans securely in Amazon S3 and can deliver them directly to users via email.
 * **Responsive Design**: A clean, modern, and fully responsive interface built to be accessible on desktop, tablet, and mobile devices.